folkstack/g-tone/readme.md

 The LFOs are a dependent on the fundamental frequency for each note.
 More precisely, the LFO at zero is log10(fq), and can be modulated higher.

-The Window Filter Functions are a "continous-time" hack of Window Functions (Hann, Hamming, etc).
+The Filter Functions are a "continous-time" hack of Window Functions (Hann, Hamming, etc).
 See [window funcions](https://en.wikipedia.org/wiki/Window_function).